 The authorities removed and worked to resuscitate the children, and the hotel was evacuated as a measure of precaution.
 The swimming pool area was not equipped with a carbon monoxide detector.

-Call a Kansas Personal Injury Lawyer
+Call our Personal Injury Lawyers

 Carbon monoxide is extremely dangerous when emitted in enclosed areas.
 It is a colorless, odorless, tasteless, and poisonous gas and, if you are exposed to toxic levels of it, you may experience severe brain damage or even death.

 If you or a family member has experienced carbon monoxide poisoning, you should seek the counsel of an experienced attorney who can handle such cases.
-At Presley & Presley, LLC, our Kansas personal injury attorneys have successfully represented nationwide clients for over 30 years in cases involving wrongful death and carbon monoxide induced brain injuries.
+At Presley & Presley, LLC, our personal injury attorneys have successfully represented nationwide clients for over 30 years in cases involving wrongful death and carbon monoxide induced brain injuries.

 Call us today at (855) 981-6116 to set up a free consultation with our team.